 The Latest Buzz Word: Wide Distribution

-Although I’ve been saying it for years that self-publishers should strive to make their titles available as widely as possible, this sentiment caught on and became a common theme in blogs and at conferences this year.
+Although I’ve been saying for years that self-publishers should strive to make their titles available as widely as possible, this sentiment caught on and became a common theme in blogs and at conferences this year.

-Accordingly, authors are prudently deciding to not put all of their eggs in that one basket.
+Accordingly, authors are prudently deciding not to put all of their eggs in that one basket.
 Thus, the discussions about “going wide” sprang up in our author communities.
-To go wide means making your titles available where all bookstores, libraries, and readers can find them beyond a single channel partner (which IngramSpark does automatically when distribution is enabled).
+To go wide means making your titles available so all bookstores, libraries, and readers can find them beyond a single channel partner (which IngramSpark does automatically when distribution is enabled).
 You should also go wide with making your books available in as many formats as you can afford (ebook, paperback, hardcover).

 Diversity at the Forefront